 All students enrolled in UVM Teacher Education programs are required to pass each section of the PRAXIS Core test or an approved alternative (PRAXIS I, ACT, SAT or GRE).
 Please consult your program handbook for any other required tests based on individual programs.

 PRAXIS CORE, ACT, SAT or GRE tests will be accepted for recommendation for license by the College of Education and Social Services.
 These tests will also be accepted for initial licensing by the Vermont Agency of Education.
 NOTE: Each test has a specific pass score that must be met to qualify for usage.

-A list of the passing scores are available on the Vermont Agency of Education Website under "Vermont's Testing Requirments for Educator Licensure".
+A list of the Praxis Core and Praxis II exams, along with the passing scores are available on the Vermont Agency of Education Website under "Vermont's Testing Requirments for Educator Licensure".

 *Please review your Degree Audit, consult your advisor or contact CESS Student Services at firstname.lastname@example.org if you have further questions.

 What professional exams do I take in order to receive my initial teaching license?

 In addition to the PRAXIS Core or approved alternative test, students who plan to apply for license in VT must pass a subject-based PRAXIS II exam to be eligible for an initial license.

 Who issues the initial teaching license?

 Only state agencies can issue teaching licenses.
 In VT, licenses are issued through the Vermont State Agency of Education.
 Other states have similar agencies (i.e. Connecticut State Department of Education).

 What is included in the recommendation for license that is applied to the transcript?